Technology provides the infrastructure of every industry, from the obvious - your phone - to the hidden - the beverages you drink.

 The ERPs needed upgrading in 5 - 10 years.
-Carlsberg wanted to upgrade in a way that avoided the mistakes they’d seen happening in the previous years in other places, resulting in very complex and expensive deployments.
+Carlsberg wanted to upgrade to avoid the mistakes they’d seen happening in the previous years in other places, resulting in very complex and expensive deployments.

-Rather than using the traditional deployment model, Carlsberg decided to look at ERP as a completely different animal, making a conceptual model using what they call “next-generation architecture.”
-For them, the next-gen involved looking into business capabilities that are bottom of the stack commodities.
+Rather than using the traditional deployment model, Carlsberg looked at ERP as a completely different animal, making a conceptual model using “next-generation architecture.”
+For them, the next-gen involved looking into business capabilities that are bottom-of-the-stack commodities.
 The business capabilities can then be interpreted based on the various markets.
 For example, capabilities close to the customer and the company’s markets.
 Finally, the ERPs have a data layer that connects all these factors.
 They decided to call the new project Smartcore.

 For EAs, it was important to demonstrate to the business the value of what’s happening and, at the same time, show everyone what’s in it for them if they can share data with them.
-Walter outlined 3 ways they provide services which show their value.
+Walter outlined three ways they provide services that show their value.

 One solid demonstration of value was their new ERP replacement, Smartcore.
-The business leadership understood and related to it, so the concept is used successfully across the business.
+The business leadership understood and related to it, so the concept is used successfully.
 However, minor things like the ongoing rationalization of the application landscape tend to be more complicated due to Carlsberg’s size.
 In addition, so many of their companies and regions operate with a relatively high degree of freedom.
 As a result, the EA team needed to connect with them differently beyond a conceptual model.

 The Enterprise Architecture team improved their knowledge about the existing landscape to create a relationship offering something that each team needed.
 For example, the EA teams continually work with the IT security team to conduct a business impact analysis with a process, system, and repository for the information.